Malika-e-Noor: Pakistan Army

 At the 2014 edition, she played for Pakistan Army and scored 16 goals in 6 matches as her side came third.
 She was awarded the Misha Dawood Trophy for being the best player of the tournament.

 International career

 Noor scored the 89th-minute winning goal from the penalty spot in Pakistan women's team's first competitive victory, at the 2010 SAFF Women's Championship.
 The team beat the Maldives 2–1 and she also served an assist for the national team's first-ever goal in the same match.

-In 19 July 2024, she announced her retirement from international football.
+On 19 July 2024, she announced her retirement from international football.